Skip to Main Navigation

 Life Expectancy at Birth, years

-Türkiye is the 17th largest economy in the world, according to the IMF, with a GDP of $1.024 trillion as of 2023.
+Türkiye is the 17th largest economy in the world with a GDP of $1.32 trillion as of 2024.
 It is a member of the OECD and the G20 and an increasingly important donor of official development assistance (ODA).

-Türkiye pursued ambitious reforms and enjoyed high growth rates between 2006 and 2017, which propelled the country to the higher reaches of upper-middle-income status and reduced poverty.
-Real GDP growth averaged 5.4% between 2002 and 2022, resulting in income per capita (in real terms) that was more than doubled over the same period.
-Growth was accompanied by rapid poverty reduction: the poverty rate decreased from above 20% in 2007 to 7.6% in 2021.
+Türkiye enjoyed high growth rates between 2006 and 2017 supported by ambitious reforms, propelling the country to upper-middle-income status.
+Real GDP growth averaged 5.4% between 2002 and 2022 doubling income per capita (in real terms).
+Moreover, growth was accompanied by rapid poverty reduction: the poverty rate decreased from above 20% in 2007 to 7.6% in 2021.

-Following the May 2023 elections, the economic team launched a comprehensive policy set to address past macroeconomic imbalances, especially high inflation.
+Following the May 2023 Presidential elections, an economic team launched a comprehensive policy set to address past macroeconomic imbalances, especially high inflation.
 Since then, Türkiye has been moving to normalizing its macroeconomic strategies.
-The country experienced a robust economic expansion of 4.5% in 2023.
-However, this growth rate is expected to moderate to slightly above 3% in 2024, before picking up again in subsequent years on a stronger basis.
+The country experienced a robust economic expansion of 4.5% in 2023 that moderated slightly to 3.2% in 2024.
+Growth is currently expected to remain broadly stable at 3.1% in 2025.
 Longstanding macro and structural challenges that undermine potential growth—including high inflation, low productivity growth, and weakening foreign direct investment—would require robust fiscal measures and ambitious structural reforms to help accelerate sustainable economic growth.

 The World Bank